Oxford Reports on International Human Rights Law

 UN Human Rights Committee(s)

-Başak Çalı is Director of the Center for Global Public Law and Associate Professor of International Law at Koç University, Istanbul.
-She is the Secretary General of the European Society of International Law.
+Başak Çalı is Director of the Center for Global Public Law and Associate Professor in International Law at Koç University Law School, Istanbul, and Professor of International Law at the Hertie School of Governance, Berlin.
+She is also the Secretary General of the European Society of International Law.
 Until 2013 she was senior lecturer in human rights and director of the MA in Human Rights at University College London.

-Başak’s research focuses predominantly on international law and international institutions, with a special interest in international human rights law, its legitimacy, and domestic effects.
+Başak’s research focuses predominantly on international law and international institutions, with a special interest in international human rights law, its legitimacy, and domestic effects, as well as the prospects of global public law in a multi-level legal order.
 She has published on the interplay between international law and international relations, humanitarian intervention, the politics of human rights law-making, and the impact of international human rights law in domestic politics.
-She is also the editor of International Law for International Relations, OUP, 2009, and is the author of The Authority of International Law: Obedience, Respect, and Rebuttal, OUP, forthcoming October 2015.
+She is also the editor of International Law for International Relations, OUP, 2009, and is the author of The Authority of International Law: Obedience, Respect, and Rebuttal, OUP, 2015.

-Magnus Killander is Associate Professor and head of research at the Centre for Human Rights, Faculty of Law, University of Pretoria.
-He is editor-in-chief of the African Human Rights Law Reports, co-editor of the African Human Rights Law Journal, Africa editor of the Oxford Reports on International Human Rights Law, and a member of the Editorial Board of the Oxford Reports on International Law in Domestic Courts.
-His research interests include international institutional law, regional human rights systems, the relationship between national and international law and compliance with international human rights law.
+Magnus Killander is Associate Professor and Head of Research at the Centre for Human Rights, Faculty of Law, University of Pretoria.
+He is editor-in-chief of the African Human Rights Law Reports, co-editor of the African Human Rights Law Journal, and a member of the Editorial Board of the Oxford Reports on International Law in Domestic Courts.
+His research interests include international institutional law, regional human rights systems, the relationship between national and international law, and compliance with international human rights law.

 Carla Buckley LLB (UNSW), LLM (Cantab) Barrister (Aust) is a Research Fellow at the Human Rights Law Centre, University of Nottingham, and is also a member of the editorial board of the Human Rights Law Review.
 Her publications include the first extensive study of litigation under the European Convention of Human Rights and most recently she co-authored the second edition of the seminal legal textbook Harris, O’Boyle and Warbrick: Law of the European Convention of Human Rights, 2009.
 Since 1999 she has acted as legal adviser in the conduct of human rights litigation before international forums.
 She has taught law in Europe and Australia, and regularly participates in international human rights law training courses.